 The KCU Update in Medicine addresses common conditions and clinical updates.
 Topics focus on specific practice issues and disease states relative to primary care physicians.

 Relevant and newly updated issues include medical marijuana, CBD, vaping, Narcan, the Beer’s list and un-prescribing, drug interactions, and vaccination evidence.
-Review of chronic conditions effecting large portions of patient populations will include diabetes, respiratory issues, cancer, kidney disease, IBD, palliative care and more.
+Review of chronic conditions affecting large portions of patient populations will include diabetes, respiratory issues, cancer, kidney disease, IBD, palliative care and more.
 Mental health states will include ADHD and Generalized Anxiety Disorder.

 Global Learning Objectives

 At the end of this conference, you’ll be able to:

 - Identify one clinical update applicable to your patient population

 - Identify one change in behavior to improve the quality of care in your practice

 - Address key physician-patient communication issues relative to disease management

 - Provide patients with electronic resources specific to individual patient care

 The target audience is physicians, physicians-in-training and other professionals.